ChainSafe/game-docs-v2/docs/v2/5_erc721-interactions.md

 :::info

-A standard interface for non-fungible tokens.
+A standard interface for non-fungible tokens, or NFTs.

 :::